OldSparkyMI/wRevelation/README.md

 # WRevelation

-In the current state of the projects files can be opend read only!
+In the current state of the projects files can only be opend in read only mode!
 Saving and adding will be implemented soon.

 ## Angular Project